-Defendants have created a dedicated Behavioral Health Access Team ("BHAT").
-Custody staff assigned to the BHAT shall be strongly encouraged to serve at least a three (3) year assignment to provide for consistency and to maximize the benefit of the training and expertise of the Custody staff assigned to this unit.
-The BHAT shall directly work with AFBH to facilitate: (a) clinical interactions in individual and group settings, (b) assist in facilitating evaluations in the Intake, Transfer, and Release Unit, and (c) group programs.
-Deputies assigned to the BHAT shall be provided with comprehensive Crisis Intervention/Behavioral Health training developed in coordination with AFBH regarding working with Behavioral Health Clients, including training on de-escalation techniques, problem solving, and particular issues that may be raised when interacting with Behavioral Health Clients.
-The duration and topics for the training shall be mutually agreed upon by the Parties within sixty (60) days of the Effective Date of the Consent Decree and may be combined with the trainings of all Staff to be conducted pursuant to Section IV(A).
-Deputies assigned to the BHAT will complete this training prior to beginning their BHAT assignment.
-Current BHAT deputies shall further receive an annual refresher training on the topics, the duration of which shall be mutually agreed upon by the Parties within sixty (60) days of the Effective Date.
-ACSO also maintains a team of deputies who are assigned to the clinics ("Clinic Deputies") to transport incarcerated persons between the housing units and the clinic for
+(3) year assignment to provide for consistency and to maximize the benefit of the training and expertise of the Custody staff assigned to this unit.
+The BHAT shall directly work 2 with AFBH to facilitate: (a) clinical interactions in individual and group settings, (b) assist 3 in facilitating evaluations in the Intake, Transfer, and Release Unit, and (c) group programs.
+Deputies assigned to the BHAT shall be provided with comprehensive Crisis 4 5 Intervention/Behavioral Health training developed in coordination with AFBH regarding working with Behavioral Health Clients, including training on de-escalation techniques, 6 7 problem solving, and particular issues that may be raised when interacting with Behavioral 8 Health Clients.
+The duration and topics for the training shall be mutually agreed upon by 9 the Parties within sixty (60) days of the Effective Date of the Consent Decree and may be 10 combined with the trainings of all Staff to be conducted pursuant to Section IV(A).
+Deputies assigned to the BHAT will complete this training prior to beginning their BHAT 12 assignment.
+Current BHAT deputies shall further receive an annual refresher training on 13 the topics, the duration of which shall be mutually agreed upon by the Parties within sixty (60) days of the Effective Date.
+14